ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Replication Manager User's Manual.md

 - Chapter 1: Introduction to Replication Manager

-  This chapter provides an overview of Replication Manager and contains information on the prerequisites for installation.
-It also explains how to install, uninstall and execute Replication Manager.
+  This chapter provides information on the prerequisites for installation and an overview of Replication Manager.
+It also explains how to install, uninstall Replication Manager.

-- Chapter 2: Using Replication Manager
+- Chapter 2: Getting Started

   This chapter introduces the graphical user interface of Replication Manager.
 Then, it covers the steps to be taken to connect Replication Manager to Altibase database and describes describes how to use Replication Manager in detail.